KodeWorker/NovelAlchemist/readme.md

 This project contains three major parts:

 1. Web scraping - scap free or public domain books with given genre
+2. Text regularization - get the regular content from scraped text
 2. Text generaton - use LSTM to generate sentences
 3. GAN novel generation - use GAN to build a novel generator